King County Prosecuting Attorney

 Dan Satterberg enjoys attending and speaking at community events.

-Dan recently spoke at the following:
+Dan recently spoke at:

-- Choices Presentation at Sylvester Middle School
+Choices Program at Sylvester Middle School

 If you would like to invite Dan or someone from the Prosecuting Attorney's Office to speak to your organization, please email the office at this link Prosecuting Attorney.